pietervdvn/MapComplete/Docs/URL_Parameters.md

  fs-filter
 -----------

- Disables/Enables the filter view
+ Disables/Enables the filter view where a user can enable/disable MapComplete-layers or filter for certain properties

-This documentation is defined in the source code at [FeatureSwitchState.ts](/src/Logic/State/FeatureSwitchState.ts#L100)
+This documentation is defined in the source code at [FeatureSwitchState.ts](/src/Logic/State/FeatureSwitchState.ts#L126)

  The default value is _true_